 Our largest source of operating cash inflows is cash collections from our customers.
-Our primary uses of cash from operating activities are for employee-related expenditures, expenses related to our technology infrastructure, expenses related to our computing infrastructure (including
+Our primary uses of cash from operating activities are for employee-related expenditures, expenses related to our technology infrastructure, expenses related to our computing infrastructure (including computing power, database storage and content delivery costs), building infrastructure costs (including leases for office space), fees for third-party services, and marketing program costs.

 Net cash used in operating activities in fiscal year 2023 was \$23.6 million.
 This reflected our net loss of 64.0 million, adjustments for non-cash items of \$38.7 million and a net increase of \$1.7 million in operating assets and liabilities.
-Non-cash items primarily consisted of \$18.2 million of depreciation and amortization expense, \$1.3 million of stock-based compensation expense, \$2.9 million of amortization of operating lease right-of-use assets, \$2.3 million of debt issuance amortization costs, \$1.6 million change in fair value of warrant liabilities, and a \$1.0 million loss on decommissioned satellites and impairment of assets, partially offset by \$0.3 million of other, net, and a \$0.1 million change in fair value of contingent earnout liability.
-Changes in operating assets and liabilities primarily included a \$3.2 million increase in other current assets, a \$2.8 million decrease in operating lease liabilities, a \$2.7 million decrease in other accrued expenses.
+Non-cash items primarily consisted of \$18.2 million of depreciation and amortization expense, \$13.0 million of stock-based compensation expense, \$2.9 million of amortization of operating lease right-of-use assets, \$2.3 million of debt issuance amortization costs, \$1.6 million change in fair value of warrant liabilities, and a \$1.0 million loss on decommissioned satellites and impairment of assets, partially offset by \$0.3 million of other, net, and a \$0.1 million change in fair value of contingent earnout liability.
+Changes in operating assets and liabilities primarily included a \$3.2 million increase in other current assets, a \$2.8 million decrease in operating lease liabilities, a \$2.7 million decrease in accrued wages and benefits, a \$2.5 million increase in contract assets, and a \$0.6 million decrease in other accrued expenses.
 This was partially offset by a \$6.4 million increase in contract liabilities, a \$4.1 million decrease in accounts receivable, net, a \$1.7 million decrease in other long-term assets, and a \$1.4 million increase in accounts payable.

 Net cash used in operating activities in fiscal year 2022 was \$47.8 million.
 This reflected our net loss of \$89.4 million, adjustments for non-cash items of \$40.6 million and a net increase of \$1.0 million in operating assets and liabilities.
 Non-cash items primarily consisted of a \$22.3 million loss on extinguishment of debt, \$18.3 million of depreciation and amortization expense, \$11.5 million of stock-based compensation expense, \$3.8 million of debt issuance amortization costs, \$2.3 million of amortization of operating lease assets, and a \$0.8 million loss on impairment of assets, partially offset by a \$9.7 million gain on change in fair value of contingent earnout liability and an \$8.8 million gain on change in fair value of warrant liabilities.
-Changes in operating lease in accounts payable, a \$1.4 million increase in contract assets, and a \$0.9 million decrease in accrued wages and benefits.
-This was partially offset by a \$7.8 million increase in contract liabilities, a \$1.9 million decrease in other current assets, a \$1.0 million increase in other accrued expenses, and a \$0.3 million decrease in other current assets.
+Changes in operating assets and liabilities primarily included a \$4.2 million increase in accounts receivable, net, a \$1.8 million decrease in accounts payable, a \$1.6 million decrease in operating lease liabilities, a \$1.4 million increase in contract assets, and a \$0.9 million decrease in accounts assets, and a \$0.9 million decrease in accounts assets, and a \$0.9 million decrease in other long-term assets, a \$1.0 million increase in other accrued expenses, and a \$0.3 million decrease in other current assets.